Mod-two cohomology of symmetric groups as a Hopf ring: Introduction

 The cohomology of symmetric groups is a classical topic, dating back to Steenrod's \cite{Stee53} and Adem's \cite{Adem57} studies of them in the context of cohomology operations.
-We heavily rely on Nakaoka's seminal work \cite{Naka61} which in particular determined the homology groups and cup coproduct structure on individual components.
-More explicit treatment of the cup product structure on cohomology was later given at the prime two partially by Hu'ng \cite{Hung87} and more definitively by Feshbach \cite{Fesh02}, using restriction to elementary abelian subgroups and invariant theory in different ways.
-Note that while Feshbach's generators for cup ring structure are accessible, the relations are given recursively.
-The Hopf ring structure gives not only a compact, immediate description of all components at once but seems to extend to other primes, to other configuration spaces, and to related spaces
+We heavily rely on Nakaoka's seminal work \cite{Naka61} which determined the mod-two homology of symmetric groups.
+More explicit treatment of the cup product structure on cohomology was later given at the prime two partially by Hu'ng \cite{Hung87} and Adem-McGannis-Milgram \cite{AMM90} and more definitively by Feshbach \cite{Fesh02}, using restriction to elementary abelian subgroups and invariant theory.
+While Feshbach's generators for cup ring structure are accessible, the relations are given recursively, in increasingly complex forms.
+The Hopf ring structure give a compact, closed-form recursive description of all components at once.
+It seems that it will also be useful other primes, to other groups, to other configuration spaces, and to related spaces.

-We proceed with algebra first and develop Hopf ring structures on rings of symmetric invariants.
-Then we define the Hopf ring structure on the cohomology of symmetric groups and quickly obtain our descriptions, using primitivity of the transfer coproduct.
-We defer proof of this keystone primitivity result, a proof which is geometric at the moment, until the algebra is worked out and relationships with previous approaches have been discussed.
-At the end of the paper we show that Stiefel-Whitney classes for the standard representations can be used as Hopf ring generators, forging another tie between the categories of finite sets and vector spaces.

-We thank Irasema Sarmiento for a suggestion in the proof of \refT{primitive}, as well as Nick Proudfoot for helpful conversations.
-The third author would like to thank the Universities of Roma Tor Vergata, Pisa, Zurich, Lille, Louvain and Nice, and the CIRM in France and the INDAM agency in Italy for their hospitality, as well as his family for their patience during that travel in the months that these results were developed.
+We thank Nick Kuhn for pointing out a simpler proof of Theorem~\ref{T:primitive} as well as Nick Proudfoot, Hal Sadofsky and Alejandro Adem for helpful conversations.
+The third author would like to thank the Universities of Roma Tor Vergata, Pisa, Zurich, Lille, Louvain and Nice, and the CIRM in France and the INDAM agency in Italy for their hospitality.